Texas Child Custody Law

 Conservatorship is a parent’s right to make certain decisions relating to his or her child.
 These decision can include: where the child lives, what school they go to, medical decisions, and other specific rights spelled out in the Texas Family Code.

 Rights of Conservatorship can be shared between the parents, or they can be exclusive to one parent.
 Often times, one parent has more rights than the other parent.
+The following video made by attorney Robert Von Dohlen does a great job of explaining Texas Child Custody Law.

 In Texas, “visitation” is actually referred to as “possession and access,” which means the right a parent has to have actual possession of his or her child on certain dates, and at certain times.